From Hell to Paradise

 From Hell to Paradise is the second album by the American country music band the Mavericks.
 It was released in May 1992 on MCA Nashville Records.
-The only album to feature David Lee Holt on lead guitar comprises ten songs, including re-recordings of four from their first album, The Mavericks (1990): "Mr. Jones", "The End of the Line (Jim Baker)", "This Broken Heart" and "A Better Way".
+The only album to feature David Lee Holt on lead guitar, it comprises ten songs, including re-recordings of four from their first album, The Mavericks (1990): "Mr. Jones", "The End of the Line (Jim Baker)", "This Broken Heart" and "A Better Way".

 Two cover songs appear on the album: "Excuse Me (I Think I've Got a Heartache)" and "Hey Good Lookin'", which were previously recorded by Buck Owens and Hank Williams, respectively.
-The latter cover was one of two singles released, and it peaked at #74 on the Billboard country charts in 1992.
+The latter cover was one of two singles released, and it peaked at No. 74 on the Billboard country charts in 1992.
 The other, "I Got You" b/w "A Better Way", failed to chart.

 Critical reception

 The Austin American-Statesman wrote that Raul Malo "sings like the reincarnation of Del Shannon, and the Texas twang of guitarist David Holt ... helps offset the production's tendency toward slickness."